 No data will be collected from patients before written consent has been given; this process will be determined by local circumstances but will allow a minimum of one hour for patients to consider the information.
 Posters will be displayed in preoperative assessment clinics and surgical admission wards, giving patients brief details of the study (see Appendix 5).
-If patients attend preoperative assessment clinic, they may be offered a Participant Information Sheet (PIS, Appendix 4) at or before that time (by post).
+If patients attend preoperative assessment clinic, they will be offered a Participant Information Sheet (PIS, Appendix 4) at that time.
 Otherwise, they will be provided with a PIS on arrival in hospital for their surgery.
 Consent will be taken prior to surgery and preoperative questionnaires completed at the time of consent.
 This methodology is similar to that used in the NHS Patient Reported Outcome Measures (PROMs) programme.